-In casual American English, "Don't forget to put on your sunglasses" sounds like "DOHNT fer-GEHT tuh PUUT ahn yer SUHN-gla-suhz".
-Several things happen here, and the headline one is the Flap T Across Words: the T at the end of one word flaps into the vowel that starts the next.
+Americans pronounce "Don't forget to put on your sunglasses" as "DOHNT fer-GEHT tuh PUUT ahn yer SUHN-gla-suhz" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T Across Words — the T at the end of one word flaps into the vowel that starts the next.
+It lands on put, a connected-speech trick that makes phrases flow.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.